Roberto Castillo Sandoval

 A.M and Ph.D., Harvard University

 His scholarly training and focus is in Colonial Spanish American Literature and Historiography.
 He wrote his dissertation on captivity narratives, particularly on the Cautiverio feliz, a Seventeenth-Century text written by a Chilean-born Spanish soldier captured by the so-called Araucanian Indians.
 He is also interested in Nineteenth-Century Latin American political and literary thought; Ethnic, Race, and National Identity in Spanish America; Historical Fictions; Literature of Exile; Popular Culture; Music and Politics; Poetry and Politics.
-In addition, as a novelist, he teaches Creative Fiction Writing.
+In addition, as a novelist and short fiction writer, he teaches Creative Fiction Writing.
 He regularly teaches courses in the Comparative Literature Program.